sergii-bond/data_vis/README.md

 #Design
 *(explain any design choices you made including changes to the visualization after collecting feedback)*
+* The data to display has a nature of a graph.
+Airports are nodes and edges are flights among them.
+It is good to tie the nodes to a map, since each airport has a corresponding geographical location.
+In addition people usually think of travelling (change of location) when they hear a word 'flights'.
+Placing the edges on a map gives a sense of direction.
 * The position of a circle corresponds to the position of the airport in the US map, this way helping users to get a better idea where an airport is located.
 * The size of the circle corresponds to the total amount of flights for an airport.
 This helps a reader to qualitatively estimate the difference in flights among airports.
 * The color of all circles was chosen to be uniform, because there exists no intended data to encode by color.